azkiflay/ansible/README.md

 <p align="center"><strong>Figure 4:</strong> Checking controller's to host group using ad hoc command </p>

-Figure 5 shows the results of the ad hoc ansible tasks above.
+It is also possible to check connectivity to individual managed hosts.
+For example, Figure 5 shows the results of such ad hoc ansible task that tests connectivity.
 The ping results indicate that the controller can reach both hosts successfully.
 <p align="center">
   <img src="figures/ansible_ad_hoc_ping.png" width="600" height="400"/>
 </p>